 So today’s post is an easy one: no heavy lift, and maybe a little help.

 Here’s a grab bag of free or cheap tools I use and like.

 Remember, sometimes, free isn’t so free – the time and effort you put into something matters.
 As does experience and skill.
 Paying for something critically important to your work makes sense.
 That’s why you don’t see a list of “free donor management systems”.
 Because other than Bloomerang’s “lite” version, I don’t know of any that make sense.
-Your data is critical – a system for that is worth the investment.
+Your data is critical – a system is worth the investment.

-There are many sites that offer photographs and sometimes graphics, for free, without restrictions and sometimes without asking for attribution.
+There are many sites that offer photographs and sometimes graphics, for free, without restrictions, and sometimes without asking for attribution.
 Never, ever, just copy something you saw online without being sure it’s available for your use.

 Here are some sites with interesting photos to choose from: